shecodez/microNovations/src/pages/index.md

 ---
 templateKey: index-page
 testimonialsx:
-  list:
-    - quote:
-        “I'm a testimonial.
+  - quote: “I'm a testimonial.
 Click to edit me and add text that says something nice about you and your services.”
     author:
       name: Jason H. Winds
       title: CEO of ML Associates
-    - quote:
-        “I'm a testimonial.
+  - quote: “I'm a testimonial.
 Click to edit me and add text that says something nice about you and your services.”
     author:
       name: Martha Davison
       title: Senior VP of Hardy Construction
-    - quote:
-        “I'm a testimonial.
+  - quote: “I'm a testimonial.
 Click to edit me and add text that says something nice about you and your services.”
     author:
       name: Manny Rodiguez
       title: Executive Director of Kalos Inc.

 cta:
   heading: Ready to find out more?